9.2 Coordinate strategic planning for water quality within and across agencies and organizations with local jurisdiction

 Resources

-• Comprehensive Plans of the Town of Longboat Key, City of North Port, City of Sarasota, City of Venice
+- Comprehensive Plans and Climate Adaptation Plans of the Town of Longboat Key, City of North Port, City of Sarasota, City of Venice, and Sarasota County

-• Southwest Florida Water Management District Strategic Plan
+- Southwest Florida Water Management District Strategic Plan and SWIM Plan

 Status